 Another woman, Saint Lidwina of Schiedam, is said to be the first person to have had MS and an integral part in the history of multiple sclerosis.
 She was a Dutch nun who suffered from the age of 16 until she died at the age of 53 with typical signs and symptoms of MS.

-Lidwina had symptoms like intermittent pain, weakness of the legs, as well as vision loss.
-She also suffered from headaches, and difficulty walking which eventually led to paralysis.
 Over the course of her life, her health slowly got worse.
 She did, however, show clear signs where she would go into remission.
-Based on this, she had a relapsing-remitting type of MS.
+Based on this, she most likely had a relapsing-remitting type of MS, that may have ended up as secondary-progressive.

 Another case that shows the history of multiple sclerosis unfolding was the grandson of George the III of the United Kingdom.

-His first entry was in 1822 when he was 28 and the last one was in 1846.
+His first entry was made in 1822 when he was 28 years old and the last one was in 1846 when he would have been around the age of 52.
 His diary wasn't found until almost 100 years later in 1948.
-Even though he wasn't diagnosed during his lifetime, his symptoms clearly point to MS.

-What were his signs and symptoms?
+So why do historians and medical professionals feel that he had MS?
+What exactly were his signs and symptoms?
 First of all, they began with the sudden onset of visual loss after the funeral of a friend – his first diary entry.
-He continued recording the following symptoms for the 22 years he had the disease:
+We know now that this is commonly one of the first symptoms that MSers experience.

 There's more!
 Click here to read about Bruce Cummings, another historical case of multiple sclerosis.

-|History of Multiple Sclerosis – Part 1 |Part 2 |Part 3 |History of MS – Cases Part 1 |Cases Part 2 |
+| History of Multiple Sclerosis - Part 1 | Part 2 | Part 3 | History of MS - Cases Part 1 | Cases Part 2 |

 Dear Friends,